hamidgasmi/training.computerscience.algorithms-datastructures/README.md

             | /         \ |      | /         \ |
             A −−−−−−−−−−− D      A −−−−−−−−−−− D^
 - **3-SAT problem → IS Problem**:
-    - 3-SAT problem:
-        - Input: Formula *F* in 3-CNF (a collection of clauses each having at most 3 literals)
-        - Output: An assignment of Boolean values to the variables of F satisfying all clauses, if exists
     - *f*:
         - For each clause of the input formula *F*, introduce 3 (or 2, or 1) vertices in G labeled with the literals of this clause
         - Join every 2 of literals of each clause